 Quick disclaimer…some product links may be affiliate links.

-One thing I didn't exactly think about, was using coconut oil for our dogs.
+One thing I didn't exactly think about, was using coconut oil for dogs.
 I have been adding Nordic Naturals fish oil to Sirius' food bowl every evening (sustainable source of fish oil that doesn't contain any of those worrisome contaminants) but buying an eco-friendly/healthy fish oil can be really expensive.
 It turns out, I don't have to spend a ton of money on fish oil to give my dog the healthy dose of medium chain fatty acids, vitamins, and minerals the he needs!

-Is Coconut Oil Good For Dogs?
+Coconut Oil For Dogs?

 As readers of Hybrid Rasta Mama, you guys should be practically experts in the many MANY health benefits that coconut oil provides for us Humans, but did you know that most of those same health benefits pertain to your dog too?

 Just as you have been trying to get more coconut oil into your own diet, you should also be feeding it to your dog as well!
 The many benefits of coconut oil for dogs is still being investigated.
 There haven't been any trials for it, and most of the evidence lies in the hands of actual loving dog owners and veterinarians who already knew the amazing health benefits that coconut oil gives them personally.
-When fed regularly, coconut oil has been known to be helpful for
+When fed regularly, coconut oil has been known to be helpful for:

 - dog's skin and hair

 - digestive tract